Lords of Karma

 Lords of Karma is a text adventure that was produced by Avalon Hill in 1980.
-Written in machine language, it was released for the Apple II, Commodore PET, Atari 8-bit family, TRS-80, and Commodore 64.
+It was released for the Apple II, Commodore PET, Atari 8-bit computers, TRS-80, and Commodore 64.

 Gameplay

 Lords of Karma differed from many text adventure games of the time in that it introduced an element of randomness to the game.
 The exact layout of the land changed subtly between plays (and sometimes even changed during play), and encounters with characters friendly and unfriendly and the obtaining of items and treasure were also a matter of random chance.
 Actions performed by the player could also affect character interaction.
 Non-player characters (both friendly and unfriendly) could also follow (or chase) the player from location to location; an unusual feature in text adventures of the day.

 The game borrows from Eastern mythology as it places the player in the mystical land of Golconda.
 The player begins the game Golconda's central square.
 He or she must then explore Golconda and complete tasks that are presented, periodically returning to a temple to pray or give offerings.
 Areas included redwood, pine, and oak forests, a swamp, a central town, a sewer system, and several underground areas.

 The purpose of the game is to accumulate "karma points", which are necessary for the character to go directly to Heaven.
 The player is never informed how many karma points are needed, and the chosen number of points is another example of the game's randomness as it changes from game to game; some games end nearly instantly due to a very low karma point goal being randomly chosen, while others can last for hours.